CVasquezroque/LSP-Peru-Diccionary/docs/Deploy_TextSearch.md

 # Data Processing and Upload Workflow

-The deployment process for the Text Search feature involves several key stages, all of which are meticulously outlined in the <a href="https://github.com/gissemari/uploadDynamoS3">`UploadDynamo Repository`</a>.
+The deployment process for the Text Search feature involves several key stages, all of which are meticulously outlined in the <a href="https://github.com/gissemari/uploadDynamoS3" target="_blank">`UploadDynamo Repository`</a>.
 The purpose of this deployment is to upload videos to the AWS platform, later retrieving them in a Web Dictionary.
 The process comprises the following phases:

 <p align="center">
   <img src="./assets/DynamoDB.png" alt="TextSearch" width="738">